yuripiffer/customer_partner_match/README.md

 [UNDER CONSTRUCTION]
 ## customer_partner_match microservice
-This is a golang microservice for customers to find the right craftsman partner according to rating and distance.
+This is a golang microservice for customers to find the right craftsman partner according to best rating and smallest distance.

 A usecase for flooring partners experienced in wood, tiles and/or carpet has been implemented as a POC.
 Whatsoever, this microservice is prepare for new usecases implementation.